 Total Cost Curve

-- Significance: Businesses can use the total cost curve to predict how costs will increase with increased production and to identify optimal production levels.
+- Significance: Businesses may derive the total cost curve to forecast and predict the costs’ increase with increased production quantities as well as defining levels of production.

 Marginal Cost Curve

-- Significance: Understanding marginal cost is crucial for pricing decisions.
-A business should set prices at least equal to marginal cost to avoid losses and ensure profitability.
+- Importance: To pricing decisions, marginal cost becomes crucial.
+It would be necessary for a company to set prices at least equal to marginal cost to prevent losses and ensure profitability.

 Average Cost Curve